Helpful Videos, Blogs, and Posts

 • Note: Increased “agreeableness” may lead to more inaccuracies.

-6. Perplexity.AI – Designed to be a citation search engine, this AI will provide quick Wikipedia-like explanations of topics, as well as list links to reputable sources on that topic.
-It is fairly reliable (finds real sources), but not entirely useful (doesn’t provide access for those sources, not always relevant) for finding peer-reviewed sources on a particular topic.
-Probably provides utility only for source-finding over Googling.
+6. Perplexity.AI – (Updated 2/17/2025) Designed to be a citation search engine, this AI will provide quick Wikipedia-like explanations of topics, as well as list links to reputable sources on that topic.
+It is fairly reliable (finds real sources), but not entirely useful (doesn’t provide access for all sources, not always relevant) for finding peer-reviewed sources on a particular topic.
+When ChatGPT’s Deep Research becomes more broadly available, its utility will be questionable.

 Other AI Tools to Try

-2. Guidde – A paid tool available only as an extension in Chrome (for now) to quickly create explanation videos, GIFs, or PDFs explaining a process.
-Helpful for creating documentation about how software or websites work for your students.
+2. Guidde / Scribe – (Updated 2/17/2025) Paid tools to quickly create explanation videos, GIFs, or PDFs explaining a process.
+Helpful for creating documentation about how software or websites work for students.

-5. Midjourney – Midjourney is considered the best image generation tool available, but it has no free options and only operates through Discord.
+3. Midjourney – Midjourney is considered the best image generation tool available, but it has no free options.